What is California’s Minimum Wage?

 - Los Angeles Living Wage Ordinance (LWO)

-- City of Los Angeles Hotel Worker Minimum Wage Ordinance
+- Los Angeles Hotel Worker Minimum Wage Ordinance

 - County of Los Angeles